ral9000/VHEGEN/README.md

 ## Dependencies

-VHEGEN requires base Python 2.7+/3.5+ and Python computer algebra system module Sympy.
-It is highly recommended the system also has a LaTeX/TeX distribution installed, such as TeX Live.
-A LaTeX/TeX installation will allow VHEGEN to execute `pdflatex` on the output TEX file and generate a LaTeX-typeset output PDF.

-Required:

 * [Python 2.7+/3.5+](https://www.python.org/)
 * [sympy](https://www.sympy.org)
 * [numpy](https://www.numpy.org/)
 * [a TeX distribution](http://www.tug.org/interest.html#free)

-If pip is installed, the Python dependencies for VHEGEN can be installed via `pip install -r requirements.txt` in the main package directory.
+VHEGEN requires base Python 2.7+/3.5+ and external libraries Sympy and Numpy.
+It is highly recommended the system also has a TeX distribution installed, such as TeX Live.
+A TeX installation will allow VHEGEN to execute `pdflatex` on the output `.tex` file and generate a LaTeX-typeset output `.pdf` file.
+If `pip` is installed, the Python dependencies for VHEGEN can be installed via `pip install -r requirements.txt` in the main package directory.

-# User Guide
+# Using VHEGEN procedurally

 ## Configuration